lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 Observe the following fields of groups and users:
 - Since there are copies of each Access control object per shard, they each have different doc-id.
 The values of *_lw_acl_ss* is the logical id which represents all the copies as a single entity.
-- The *inbound_ss* value is the hierarchy graph edge - it points to the children nodes in the hierarchy.
+- The _inbound_ss_ value is the hierarchy graph edge - it points to the children nodes in the hierarchy.
 Look, for example at the *_lw_acl_ss* value of
   _group2_.
 It contains _user1_, _user2_ and group2.
 As you can see, the group points to its members and to itself in order to make trimming function work correctly.
 - shard_s points to the shard id of this copy.
+- The _outbound_ss_ field is not used explicitly in this example since we use the _inbound_ss_ field to describe the hierarchy.
+It is set automatically to point to itself.

 ## Security trimming stage (Query time)
 After the connector run, the documents are ready for testing query security trimming.
 Configure the GST stage at the